News and Publications

 Journal of Veterinary Forensic Sciences

-David Fernández., R.A., Piedrola Negreira, Ó., Cabañés Rodríguez,D., Ramírez Rodríguez, S., Montes Martín, J., Pérez Fuentes, A.A., Blázquez Ranquel, J.A., Briones Dieste, V., Richards, N.L., and Bárcena Asensio, C. (2023).
-Is Bradykinin 1-5 a Reliable Biomarker for Pain in Dogs?
-Journal of Veterinary Forensic Sciences, 2(1), DOI: 10.32473/JVFS.2.1.130161
+Fernández., R.A., Piedrola Negreira, Ó., Cabañés Rodríguez,D., Ramírez Rodríguez, S., Montes Martín, J., Pérez Fuentes, A.A., Blázquez Ranquel, J.A., Briones Dieste, V., Richards, N.L., and Bárcena Asensio, C. (2023).
+Is Bradykinin 1-5 a reliable biomarker for pain in dogs?
+2(1).

 -